ItsRadiiX/Discord-Webhooks/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Definity Webhooks is a free to use API for sending messages to your Discord Webhooks!
+Discord Webhooks is a free to use API for sending messages to your Discord Webhooks!
 It allows for easy message building due to the Builder design pattern.

 Features available in version 1.0.3